List of power stations in Washington

 This is a list of electricity-generating power stations in the U.S. state of Washington, sorted by type and name.
 These include facilities that are located in more than one state.
-In 2020, Washington had a total summer capacity of 30,669 MW through all of its power plants, and a net generation of 116,114 GWh.
-The corresponding electrical energy generation mix in 2021 was 64.6% hydroelectric, 14.4% natural gas, 7.8% nuclear, 2.9% coal, 8.7% wind, and 1.3% biomass which includes most refuse-derived fuel.
-Petroleum and utility-scale solar facilities generated most of the remaining 0.3%.
-Small-scale photovoltaic installations generated an additional net 311 GWh to the state's electrical grid; an amount six times larger than Washington's utility-scale photovoltaic plants.
+In 2023, Washington had a total summer capacity of 30,884 MW through all of its power plants, and a net generation of 102,960 GWh.
+The electrical energy generation mix in 2024 was 59.6% hydroelectric, 17.7% natural gas, 9.8% nuclear, 8.3% wind, 2.8% coal, 1.1% biomass which includes most refuse-derived fuel.
+Utility-scale solar and other gases generated most of the remaining 0.7%.
+Small-scale photovoltaic installations generated an additional net 643 GWh to the state's electrical grid; an amount nearly 50 percent larger than Washington's utility-scale photovoltaic plants.

 Washington routinely delivers one-quarter of U.S. hydroelectric generation, and hosts the nation's largest capacity power station at Grand Coulee Dam.
 60% of Washington households use electricity as their primary heating fuel, unlike most households in other U.S. states that typically utilize natural gas.